 Special accommodations are available for examinees who meet certain eligibility criteria and sufficiently document their request.

 Reference materials and exam prep

 A petroleum handbook developed by the Society of Petroleum Engineers is the only reference material that can be used during the exam.
-The handbook will be available in April 2019.
 You will be provided with the electronic reference handbook during the exam.

 The Society of Petroleum Engineers also offers exam preparation resources to familiarize you with the exam format and content.
 For access prior to your exam, visit the petroleum engineering section of exam prep materials or contact the Society of Petroleum Engineers directly.

 The NCEES Examinee Guide is the official guide to policies and procedures for all NCEES exams.
 Download your free copy to find out more about registering for exams and what to expect on exam day.